Nursing Care Plans for Diabetes: What You Need to Know

 Assessing Glycemic Control

-Glycemic control is the delicate balancing act of keeping blood sugar levels within a normal range and, if successful, can reduce microvascular complications like nerve, eye or kidney problems.
+Glycemic control is the delicate balancing act of keeping blood sugar levels within a normal range and, if successful, can reduce complications like nerve, eye or kidney problems.

 Glucose Monitoring